apache/pdfbox/README.txt

 Unmodifiable files
 ==================

-Apache PDFBox contains Adobe CMap and Glyph files that may be redistributed only in *unmodified* form.
+Apache PDFBox contains the Adobe glyph list file that may be redistributed only in *unmodified* form.
 See the LICENSE file for the exact licensing conditions.